hauler-dev/hauler-docs/docs/hauler-usage/help.md

 Examples:
   View the Docs: https://docs.hauler.dev
   Environment Variables: HAULER_DIR | HAULER_TEMP_DIR | HAULER_STORE_DIR | HAULER_IGNORE_ERRORS
+  Warnings: Hauler commands and flags marked with (EXPERIMENTAL) are not yet stable and may have bugs or change in the future.

 Available Commands:
-  completion  Generate auto-completion scripts for various shells help        Help about any command login       Log in to a registry store       Interact with the content store version     Print the current version
+  completion  Generate auto-completion scripts for various shells help        Help about any command login       Log in to a registry logout      Log out of a registry store       Interact with the content store version     Print the current version